Performance Anxiety Support

 I like to think that vulnerability and strength are partners on a teeter totter for the performer to move back and forth between.

-I work with people to find their authentic core and self-worth by first of all finding out what the ‘story’ is that is being told and where it came from.
-Then to begin to reinstate the body’s energy to be in support of the singer or performer and not agains it.
+I work with people to find their authentic core with the process above first.
+Then we can begin to strengthen the body’s energy to be in support of the singer or performer and not against it.

 “WOW, WOW, WOW – that is all I can say.
 What a priviledge to experience a master at work.

 Anna is deeply able to see exactly what each participant needs and masterfully opened up a door for us to all move through.

 Run don’t walk to anything she has to offer.
 Thank you Anna I am very blessed to have found you at a time in my life when I am so deeply seeking to open my voice to express truly what is resonating so strongly inside of me.

 I know we have more work to do!!
 And I am allowing the excitement of that to build.”